Featured Image

 The inside scoop

-Sophia’s passion for service has shown through her work with UWEC freshmen in programs such as the Honors Helping Honors Program (HHH).
+Curran-Moore’s passion for service has shown through her work with UWEC freshmen in programs such as the Honors Helping Honors Program (HHH).
 This program helps freshmen get acquainted with campus and learn how to navigate this new and exciting adventure.
-“A lot of my fond memories come from the Honors Helping Honors program,” Sophia stated.
+“A lot of my fond memories come from the Honors Helping Honors program,” Curran-Moore stated.
 She has been an HHH guide for two years.
-As an ice cream enthusiast, Sophia recalls a fond memory of taking the freshmen on an ice cream run to Eau Claire’s beloved Olson’s Ice Cream and getting to grow in community with each other.
+As an ice cream enthusiast, she recalls a fond memory of taking the freshmen on an ice cream run to Eau Claire’s beloved Olson’s Ice Cream and getting to grow in community with each other.

-In addition to helping freshmen learn the ins and outs of UWEC in the HHH Program, Sophia was an Honors mentor for the Honors 100 freshman seminar course.
-Already having experience in this area, Sophia excelled in this role.
+In addition to helping freshmen learn the ins and outs of UWEC in the HHH Program, Curran-Moore was an Honors mentor for the Honors 100 freshman seminar course.
+Already having experience in this area, she excelled in this role.
 She enjoyed lesson planning and being able to decide how to structure the class to best prepare these freshmen for the rest of their UWEC journey.

 A young woman in an Honors t-shirt stands in front of a city scape.